Nationalism Examined

 The Deeper Nature of Nationalism

-Instead of trusting you, American citizen, to exercise your natural right to dispose of the products of your efforts according to your own conscience, that right is taken from you, in order that government officials may dispose of those products in ways they believe will serve national interests.
+Instead of relying on the distributed intelligence of each individual acting in accordance with their own conscience to dispose of the products of their efforts, that responsibility is shifted so that government officials may dispose of those products in ways they believe will serve national interests.

-The entire nationalist story is based on fear.
-It's meant to keep you believing that you can't make it in this world without the government watching over you and all your "enemies."
+The nationalist story has a strong foundation in fear.
+Part of the hook is keeping us believing that we can't make it in this world without the government watching over us and our "enemies."
 Are they your enemies?
+My enemies?

-If you believe this is the government's job, to keep us #1 and to watch out for us in a hostile world, you've already fallen for the psyop and are ready to be dependent.
-Take a hard look at that belief, for your own sake.
-Dependency sourced in fear weakens a person's stance and approach in life.
+When we believe this is the government's job, to keep us #1 and to watch out for us in a hostile world, we are wading in to a great danger.
+We need to take a hard look at that belief; dependency sourced in fear weakens a person's stance and approach in life.

 Most people don't realize how powerful the dynamic is.
 Once this fear-based dependency is established, anything can be justified in the name of the mission.
 The government can place any activity under the organizational umbrella of aiming for nationalistic supremacy and protecting national interests.